Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 ✅ Sales and negotiation skills

 Negotiation and sales skills are invaluable to your real estate agents.
 You should take steps to provide regular training in this area.
-If agents can improve their negotiation skills, they can get better deals for your brokerage.

 Give Your Agents a Productivity Boost with Paperless Pipeline